wcchu/CitiBike/README.md

 In the shiny app, we filter the data by the starting time/weekday and the customer type (subscriber or not) and plot the starting time histogram and the start/end location map, with the tabs "Time" and "Location" respectively.
 We can then brush the time histogram or map to extract data into a viewable table and download it to a csv file.
 Run `R -e "shiny::runApp('shiny_app')"` to start the app locally.
 The app has also been deployed through shinyapps.io at https://wcchu.shinyapps.io/shiny_app/.

-## Predict the user type
+## Modeling

-In "Part 2: Predict the user and the trip", we ask the question whether a station can predict (1) if a user is a subscriber (with a annual pass) or not (with a daily or weekly pass) and (2) the duration and end location of the trip, given the location and time of the renting.
-We build random forest and RuleFit classifiers for (1) and random forest, rulefit, and tensorflow regressors for (2).
-Such predictions could help Citi to prepare for the trip, to promote events, and to expand the customer base.
+For a trip with given starting location and time, we want to predict (1) the user type of the renter--is it a "subscriber" (with a annual pass) or a "customer" (with a daily or weekly pass), (2) the duration of the ride.
+For (1), we build random forest and RuleFit classifiers, and for (2), we use neural networks.
+Such questions are important because they could help prepare for the trip, promote events, and/or plan infrastructure updates.

 ## Availability